Saint Peter the Apostle Catholic Church | Joplin MO

 Bishop Rice attended Catholic grade school and high school in St. Louis.
 He graduated from Cardinal Glennon College in 1982 with a Bachelor of Arts degree in Philosophy and from Kenrick-Glennon Seminary in St. Louis in 1987 with a Master of Divinity.
 Bishop Rice was ordained to the Transitional Diaconate on May 3, 1986.
 He was ordained to the Priesthood on Jan.
 3, 1987, in the Cathedral Basilica in St. Louis.
 On July 2, 2008, Pope Benedict XVI appointed him with the title “Monsignor.”

-Bishop Rice taught religion at St. Mary High School in St. Louis, has served in several parishes within the Archdiocese of St. Louis.
+Bishop Rice taught religion at St. Mary High School in St. Louis and served in several parishes within the Archdiocese of St. Louis.
 He was the Director of Cardinal Glennon College Seminary in St. Louis from 1996-2000.

 The episcopal consecration of Bishop Rice as an Auxiliary Bishop of the Archdiocese of St. Louis was on Jan.
 13, 2011.
 As Auxiliary Bishop, he served on the Archbishop’s Committee for Eucharistic Renewal, as the Spiritual Moderator for the Legion of 1,000 Adorers, the USCCB Committee for Catholic Education, and he is on the Board of Directors for Kenrick-Glennon Seminary.

-The Most Rev. Edward M. Rice was appointed by Pope Francis as Bishop of the Diocese of Springfield-Cape Girardeau on April 26, 2016.
-His installation was June 1, 2016, in St. Elizabeth Ann Seton, Church, Springfield.
+Pope Francis appointed the Most Rev. Edward M. Rice as Bishop of the Diocese of Springfield-Cape Girardeau on April 26, 2016.
+His installation was on June 1, 2016, in St. Elizabeth Ann Seton Church in Springfield, MO.

-An avid runner, Bishop Rice runs five miles a day, most every day, and tries to get in at least one half-marathon annually.
-He prays the rosary daily and is devoted to Eucharistic Adoration.
+Bishop Rice prays the rosary daily and is devoted to Eucharistic Adoration.

 Episcopal Motto